-This report demonstrates how the ESD design for the Minmi / Link Road project has addressed the ESD principles supported by the project owner.
-The report also demonstrates that the proposed mechanism to achieve ESD outcomes for the project is for the construction and operation of the Minmi / Link Road estate to comply with an Environmental Management System (EMS).
+This report demonstrates how the ESD design for the Gwandalan project has addressed the sustainable development.
+The report also demonstrates that the proposed mechanism to achieve ESD outcomes for the project is for the construction and operation of the proposed Gwandalan development to comply with an Environmental Management System (EMS).

-There are no government or industry accepted ESD design tools that address land development.
-The project owner is committed to the implementation of ESD design principles in the Minmi / Link Road Project.
+Coal & Allied is committed to the implementation of sustainable development design principles in the Gwandalan Project.
 This is demonstrated by the development of a project ESD strategy, indicators and targets.
-The developer has also appointed a specialist ESD consultant to oversee the integration of sustainability into the project.
+Coal & Allied has also appointed a specialist ESD consultant to oversee the integration of ESD into the project.
 All consultants in the design team have participated in individual briefings with the ESD consultant and as a group participated in a daylong project sustainable development workshop.
 All consultants are reporting to the project ESD strategy as part of their contractual obligations.
+The ESD approach adopted for the project is set out in Part 1 of this report and follows industry and nationally accepted ESD development processes.